Chaotic Hedging with Iterated Integrals and Neural Networks: Introduction

+The machine learning application consists of using (possibly random) neural networks to learn either the deterministic integrands of the iterated Stratonovich integrals in the $L^p$-chaos expansion (see Theorem~\ref{ThmUAT}) or the deterministic integrands appearing in the $L^p$-hedging problem (see Theorem~\ref{ThmLpHedgingNN}).
+By the universal approximation property of neural networks (see \cite{cybenko89,hornik91,pinkus99,neufeld24}), these integrands can be approximated arbitrarily well in a suitable function space, providing a tractable framework for constructing approximate financial derivatives and hedging strategies via machine learning techniques.
+Previously, \cite{bgtw19} applied neural networks to learn optimal hedging strategies in a discrete-time setting, followed by other successful neural networks applications in mathematical finance (see, e.g., \cite{han17,ruf19,sirignano19,ckt20,eckstein20,neufeld21,sester22,schmocker22}).

-In addition, we extend our universal approximation result for financial derivatives to random neural networks with randomly initialized weights and biases, which is inspired by the works on extreme learning machines and random features (see e.g.~\cite{huang06}, \cite{rahimi07}, \cite{grigoryeva18}, \cite{gonon20}, and \cite{gonon21}).
-In this case, the optimization procedure reduces to the training of the linear readout, which can be performed, e.g., by a simple linear regression.
-This can be solved within few minutes, also for high-dimensional financial derivatives.
+In addition, we extend the universal approximation result to random neural networks with randomly initialized weights and biases (see Theorem~\ref{ThmRandUAT}), which are inspired by the works on extreme learning machines and random feature learning (see, e.g., \cite{huang06,rahimi07,grigoryeva18,gonon20,gonon21}).
+In this case, only the linear readouts needs to be trained, which can be efficiently performed, e.g., by the least squares method.

-Altogether, our ``chaotic hedging'' approach provides a ``global'' universal approximation result for financial derivatives by using the $\Vert \cdot \Vert_{L^p(\mathbb{P})}$-norm.
-This is more general than other universal approximation results for financial applications (see e.g.~\cite{perez19}, \cite{benth21}, \cite{lyons20}, \cite{acciaio22}, and \cite{primavera22}), where the approximation holds true on a compact subset of the sample path space.
-Other ``global'' universal approximation results have been found in \cite{kiraly19}, \cite{schmocker22}, and \cite{cuchiero23}.
-However, in this paper, we exploit the chaos expansion of a given financial derivative to learn its hedging strategy.
+Furthermore, the \emph{signature} has been successfully applied in \cite{perez19,lyons20,cartea22,primavera22,cuchiero23,bayer25} to learn path-dependent functionals.
+Originating from rough path theory (see \cite{lyons98,friz10,friz20}), the signature satisfies a similar universality property than neural networks, but on the corresponding path space.
+Since the (Stratonovich) signature of a semimartingale is equal to iterated Stratonovich integrals with constant integrand equal to one, our results can be interpreted as $L^p$-universality of the signature.